menu

 Languages

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the The Heights neighborhood is Spanish, spoken by 34.4% of households.
-Other important languages spoken here include English and Langs. of India.
+The most common language spoken in the The Heights neighborhood is English, spoken by 43.7% of households.
+Other important languages spoken here include Spanish, Langs. of India, Vietnamese and Arabic.

 Ethnicity / Ancestry